Police corruption

-Police corruption is a form of police misconduct in which law enforcement officers end up breaking their political contract and abuse their power for personal gain.
-This type of corruption may involve one or a group of officers.
-Internal police corruption is a challenge to public trust, cohesion of departmental policies, human rights and legal violations involving serious consequences.
-Police corruption can take many forms, such as bribery.
+Police corruption is a form of police misconduct in which a law enforcement officer breaks their political contract and abuses their power for personal gain.
+A corrupt officer may act alone or as part of a group.
+Corrupt acts include taking bribes, stealing from victims or suspects, and manipulating evidence to affect the outcome of legal proceedings (such as in a frameup).
+Police corruption challenges the human rights of citizens, and can undermine public trust in the police when uncovered or suspected.

 Types

 Soliciting or accepting bribes in exchange for not reporting organized drug or prostitution rings or other illegal activities and violations of law, county and city ordinances and state and federal laws.

 Bribes may also include leasing unlawful access to proprietary law enforcement databases and systems.

 Flouting the police code of conduct in order to secure convictions of civilians and suspects—for example, through the use of falsified evidence.
 There are also situations where law enforcement officers may deliberately and systematically participate in organized crime themselves.